Michael Fowler Centre

 The Michael Fowler Centre is a concert hall and convention centre in Wellington, New Zealand.
 It was constructed on reclaimed land next to Civic Square, and is the pre-eminent concert site in central Wellington.

 Commissioned in 1975, building began in 1980; the centre officially opened on 16 September 1983.
 It was designed by Miles Warren and Maurice Mahoney of Warren and Mahoney, with acoustic assistance from Professor A. Harold Marshall, formerly the Head of Auckland University's Acoustics Research Centre.
 It is named after the primary promoter of its construction, Sir Michael Fowler, at the time the mayor of Wellington.
 The auditorium seats 2210 people during a concert, and 1035 during a classroom type event.

 Events and performances

-The centre is used by international and local acts, conferences, and summits; it is also the home of the New Zealand Symphony Orchestra, Orchestra Wellington, and Arise Church.
+The centre is used by international and local acts, conferences, and summits; it is also the home of the New Zealand Symphony Orchestra, and Orchestra Wellington.

 The venue is now part of the Venues Wellington group of venues, managed by the Wellington Regional Economic Development Agency.